How Tour Operators Can Capitalize on Vacation Rentals

-This guide offers some tips for both property managers and activity operators to make the most of the vacation rental trend.
+This guide offers some tips for both property managers and activity operators to make the most of vacation rentals in their area—and encourage customers to come back and make even more memories.

 Tips for Tour & Activity Operators